 This past week things picked up nicely, bringing us what we expect at this point in migration, a nice diversity and good numbers of birds.
 We missed a day and a half to rain, but banded 183 new birds and handled 31 recaptures, one of which was a Gray Catbird first banded in 2005.
 There were 37 species, including 15 species of warblers.
 We are already at or above our fall season average for Black-throated Blue, Blackpoll, Magnolia, and Nashville Warblers, and American Redstart.
 The most special warbler of the week was this great young male Hooded Warbler.
 It is the third ever banded for RRBO, and only the second fall record for Dearborn.

 We banded two other unusual birds this week.
 The first was this dark, heavily marked form of the Veery, matching descriptions of the Newfoundland race.
-I've put up a page with more photos and information on Veery subspecies at the RRBO web site.

 We banded four species of vireos this week: Warbling, Red-eyed (we're already at our fall average), Philadelphia, and Blue-headed.
 I think Warbling Vireos look angry, while Philadelphia Vireos, like the one below, look "cute."